4.89 from 18 votes

 To make the bread

-• Preheat the oven to 325 and lightly spray two 9×5 loaf pans with non-stick spray.
+• Preheat the oven to 325°F, line two 9×5 loaf pans with parchment paper and lightly spray with non-stick spray.
 Set aside.

 • Peel your apples and dice into small pieces.